Mount Danxia: Plants

-The flora of Danxia Mountain is mainly composed by the tropical and subtropical flora, but lacks the typical tropical genus, and the amount of the moss is relatively large.
+The flora of Danxia Mountain is mainly composed of tropical and subtropical flora, but lacks the typical tropical genera, and the amount of moss is relatively large.
 The landform of DanXia has significant effects on the growth of plants.
-Since the mount of DanXia has many deep valleys, grooves, the environment of Danxia is moisture, which in favor of the growth of moss.
-Also, The special landscape and the humid monsoon climate permit the growth of evergreen broadleaf forests, endemic plants, endangered and new species such as Danxia Viola, Danxia orchid, Danxia Firmiana and Danxia Chiritopsis.
+Since the mountain of DanXia has many deep valleys and grooves, the environment of Danxia is moist, which favors the growth of moss.
+The special landscape and humid monsoon climate permits the growth of evergreen broadleaf forests, endemic plants, endangered and newly described species such as Danxia viola, Danxia orchid, Danxia firmiana and Danxia chiritopsis.

 Animals

 Various wild animals exist in the mount of Danxia, including 88 species of mammals, 288 species of birds, 86 species of reptiles, 37 species (or subspecies) of amphibians, 100 species or subspecies of fish, and 1023 species of insects.
-Also, there are 59 species of animals, in Danxia mountain, enlisted in the "Red List of China Species"; 73 species of animals enlisted in the IUCN Red List; 66 species enlisted in CITES.
+Also, there are 59 species of animals in Danxia mountain listed in the "Red List of China Species"; 73 species of animals listed in the IUCN Red List; and 66 species listed in CITES.